W. Dwight Armstrong

 The National FFA Organization operates under a Federal Charter granted by the 81st United States Congress, and it is an integral part of public instruction in agriculture.
 The U.S. Department of Education provides leadership and helps set direction for FFA as a service to state and local agricultural education programs.

-Presentations at Calvin College:Feeding the World and the Future of Farming
+Presentations at Calvin University:Feeding the World and the Future of Farming

 Part of the: January Series